 International SEO is all about offering your target audience a pleasant experience on your site.
 In order to succeed at international SEO, you need to have strong empathy.
 You need to really get to know your target audience.

-Make them feel at home, and they will convert.
+If you make them feel at home, they will convert.

 Have we piqued your interest in international SEO?
 Do you want to explore what it has to offer you?